spirali/spirali.github.io/content/blog/music1/index.md

 Both of them also have 45 as the worst pairwise denominator.
 The (A) is again a well recognized scale.
 For (B), I was not able to find any information about practical usage.
 My guess is that {{ katex(body="\frac{27}{20}") }} and {{ katex(body="\frac{27}{16}") }} is not a good ratio for basic ratio in scale.

-But following a cultural tradition of the western music, we will use a crossover between (A) and (B).
+But following a cultural tradition of Western music, we will use a crossover between (A) and (B).

 {{ katex(body="1, \frac{9}{8}, \frac{6}{5}, \frac{4}{3}, \frac{3}{2}, \frac{8}{5}, \frac{9}{5}") }}

 Let us call it **Scale 2**.
-It is actually the second best solution for our optimization process right behind (A), and (B).
-It has the same evenness as (A) and (B) but it has a slightly worse the worst pairwise denominator: 64.
+It is actually the second-best solution from our optimization process, right behind (A) and (B).
+It has the same evenness as (A) and (B) but a slightly worse maximal pairwise denominator: 64.

 <table style="border-collapse: collapse; margin: 20px auto;">
  <thead>